Rinter-7/CubeCraft/README.md

 Caves!!
 There will be caves at some point..
 I promise.
 Performace gain!!!
 Experiencing lags?
 Fear not!
 I am already working on a better solution, there is already a branch dedicated to it.
 BEAMS!
 Tired of those boring debug lines?
 Me too!
 Soon there will be a proper destructive beam of death.
-Clouds, the sky is so boring that I need to get moving clouds outthere.
+Clouds, the sky is so plain that I need to get moving clouds out there.